Automated identification of Ichneumonoidea wasps via YOLO-based deep learning: Integrating HiresCam for Explainable AI: Results and discussion

 The qualitative analysis of the learned representations and attention maps provides further insight into the model's internal decision-making process.
 The feature activation maps extracted from intermediate convolutional layers reveal that the network progressively encodes discriminative morphological patterns, emphasizing structural contours while suppressing background information.
 The diversity of activation responses across channels indicates hierarchical feature abstraction, ranging from low-level edge detection to higher-level morphological descriptors.

-In Fig.~\ref{conv_model_ich_correct}, the visualizations demonstrate that the model emphasizes critical structural contours, such as the wing segmentation for the family Ichneumonidae.
+In Figure ~\ref{conv_model_ich_correct}, the visualizations demonstrate that the model emphasizes critical structural contours, such as the wing segmentation for the family Ichneumonidae.
 For the family Braconidae, the visualization of intermediate convolutional layers demonstrates that the model also effectively suppresses background noise.
-As shown in Fig.~\ref{conv_model_braco_correct}, the hierarchical encoding process prioritizes diagnostically relevant anatomical regions, such as the metasomal segmentation.
-By capturing these multi-scale features, the convolutional layers enable the model to achieve high per-family accuracies of 97\% for Ichneumonidae and 94\% for Braconidae, as shown in the normalized confusion matrix (Fig.~\ref{matrix:yolov}).
+As shown in Figure ~\ref{conv_model_braco_correct}, the hierarchical encoding process prioritizes diagnostically relevant anatomical regions, such as the metasomal segmentation.
+By capturing these multi-scale features, the convolutional layers enable the model to achieve high per-family accuracies of 97\% for Ichneumonidae and 94\% for Braconidae, as shown in the normalized confusion matrix (Figure ~\ref{matrix:yolov}).